eonrider/eonrider.github.io/index.md

 ## Who I am
 I work as a software engineer professionally in Sydney, Australia.
 I have a [Linkedin profile](https://www.linkedin.com/in/kennyqin); not that I use it at all really.

 I am an enthusiast of digital privacy and security.
-I have considered being more involved in this space publically but I have not yet done so.
+I have considered being more involved in this space publicly but I have not yet done so.
 Look out for that in 2021!
 (I have already annoyed all my close friends already about the importance of *x* or *y* or *z* ~~and I crave to do it to many more people~~.)

 ## Interests